chasefinch/amp-renderer/README.md

 AMPRenderer can be used on a block of arbitrary HTML, but when used on a full document, it will insert the AMP runtime styles and, if possible, remove the AMP boilerplate styles.

-Boilerplate styles can be removed except in the following cases:
+Boilerplate styles can be removed except in these cases:
 - An AMP element uses an unsupported value for the `layout` attribute
 - `amp-audio` is used
 - There is at least one `amp-experiment` active